pierre-rouleau/pel/doc/pel-manual.rst

 You can also just use the `PEL features`_ you want and create your own key bindings.
 In that case, don't call ``pel-init``, require the respective PEL source code file and create your own key bindings.
-The PEL files are listed in each of the corresponding `PEL Convenience Features`_ section.
+Most PEL files are listed in each of the corresponding `PEL Convenience Features`_ section but the manual is not yet complete and will also evolve over time.

 .. _override them: `To override or change PEL key bindings`_
 .. _PEL features:  `PEL Convenience Features`_